11x3/ilvmx/README.md

 Only the core of the API is working as of today.
 But it is enough to get, set, and exe "Nubs" or: global address + data + function into your self-hosted local Castle's Nubspace.

-For now we will just publically host a stream of Events from the server and others will be welcome to consume the Nubspace event stream and that will be our "p2p" network.
+For now we will just publicly host a stream of Events from the server and others will be welcome to consume the Nubspace event stream and that will be our "p2p" network.
 It shouldn't take long to get a few ILM servers actually talking to each other and forming a real network.